Scott E. Diamond

-Scott Diamond practices trial law in Pennsylvania, New Jersey, and the
+Scott Diamond is admitted to practice in Pennsylvania, New Jersey, and

-Board of Trial Advocacy as a Civil Trial Advocate.
-He also received his
+a Civil Trial Advocate and as a Civil Pretrial Advocate.
+He received his

 LL.M. degree in Trial Advocacy.
 He is a former Board member of the Pennsylvania

-Mr. Diamond has collected over $100 million for his clients.
-Mr. Diamond
+Mr. Diamond has collected over $200 million for his clients.
+He has had

-has had a number of important reported decisions relating to a variety
+a number of important reported decisions relating to a variety of legal

 Professionals and has litigated many subrogation claims in his career.

-He also is responsible for the firm’s wrongful death, Liquor Liability,
+He is responsible for the firm’s wrongful death, liquor liability,

-- A Top Rated Lawyer in Personal Injury Law by American Lawyer Media
+Lawyer, and a Top Rated Lawyer by American Lawyer Media

 He is AV rated by Martindale-Hubbell and is a member of the American College